Anjana Rangan: Career

 Anjana Rangan was born on 25 August 1989 in Chennai.
 Before becoming a video jockey, she was a television host.
 Anjana also won Miss Chinnathirai 2008 before becoming an anchor or a video jockey.
 Anjana also anchored in television shows such as Neengalum Naangalum, Namma Star, Konjam Uppu Konjam Karam and Paattu Pudusu.

 In early-2018, Anjana decided to go on a break after 10 years in the entertainment industry and Sun TV to prioritize family commitments.

 After her break Anjana returned to anchoring in 2019, she anchored in shows like Junior Super Stars, Natchathira Jannal on Puthuyugam TV and Sunday Kondattam on Sun TV.
 She was also ranked 15 in Chennai Times 20 Most Desirable Women on TV 2019.
 She was also yet again listed in 2020 ranking her 11th.

 Anjana faced cyber bullying and harassment over social media, she received vulgar and inappropriate messages on Twitter and Instagram from audiences and followers, eventually Anjana and her husband reported the issue to cyber crime security and Tamil Nadu Police.

 During the launch event of the film Pushpa: The Rise which was hosted by Anjana, fans criticized Anjana saying that the main actor of the film Allu Arjun walked away from the stage due to how Anjana treated him.
 However Anjana later clarified that all those rumors were false on social media.

 Personal life

-Anjana married actor Chandran on March 10 in 2016.
+Anjana married actor Chandran on March 10, 2016.
 In 2018, the couple had a son.
-Her husband left her possibly due to his character making her a single parent now.